My name is Simon.

 Welcome!
 If you are visiting my page before reading my sister Veronica's page then it's best to read her page first.
 We are working together as a CK101 team!
 Veronica and I are looking forward to going through an "Examination of Conscience for Kids" with you but first we’d like to tell you a little bit more about ourselves.

 You probably got the idea from Veronica’s picture that she likes winter.
 Well, you’re right.
-She does.
 I do too but winter is her favorite time of year.
 She says to tell you it’s her favorite because it’s Christmas time.
-And it's also because she loves to ski.
-She’s a really good skier.
-She has won lots of trophies.
-(She says that she feels embarrassed that I told you about all her trophies but I’m not going to erase it because I’m really proud of her.
+It's also her favorite because she loves to ski.
+She’s a really good skier and has won lots of trophies.
+She says she feels embarrassed that I told you about her trophies but I’m not going to erase it because I’m really proud of her.
 Her ability to be such a great skier is her gift from God.
-She’s okay with me saying it now since I explained that part.)
+She’s okay with me saying it now since I explained that part.

 My favorite time of year is the Fall.
-I really like the crisp feeling in the air.
+I really like the crisp feeling in the air during the Fall.
 I love the smell of Fall.
 I like to watch the trees turn the colors of Fall.
-And I was born in the Fall.
+I was born in the Fall.
 Can you guess what day is my birthday?
 I’ll give you a hint.
 My birthday is also the day the Church celebrates a great Solemnity.
 It is so special that it is a Holy day of Obligation.
 Can you guess it?
 It’s November 1st, All Saints Day!

-Now it’s time for my sister and me go through an "Examination of Conscience for Kids" with you.
+Now it’s time for me and my sister to go through an "Examination of Conscience for Kids" with you.
 This will help us know what is right and what is wrong.
 This will help us to form our conscience with the mind of the Church.
 This will help us to follow Jesus so we can show Him that we love Him!

 THE FIRST COMMANDMENT